swatimaste00/E2B-Hands-On/README.md

 ![plot](./images/businessprocess.png)

-1. Data from IoT Devices are sent to Microsoft Azure IoT Central.
+1. Data from industrial IoT Devices are sent to Microsoft Azure IoT Central.
-   In this session, a waste container/silo is used which sends fill level information to IOT central.

-2. Rules in Microsoft Azure IoT triggers an call to SAP Integration Suite, Advanced Event Mesh in case of any events which needs attention.
-This is defined in IoT Rules for devices.
+2. Rules in Microsoft Azure IoT identifies any event which needs attention and forwards it to SAP Integration Suite Advanced Event Mesh.

-3. SAP Integration Suite, Advanced Event Mesh receives the events.
+3. SAP Integration Suite, Advanced Event Mesh receives the events and triggers webhook to send the events to extension application of Events-to-Business-Actions framework running on SAP BTP.

-4. Extension application of Event-To-Business=Actions framework is configured with all necessary actions (For example, calling SAP Build Process Automation - Decisions capability API to read the decision tables to decide on action to be taken, configure the OData API call to be executed , service call back to the device) to be taken.
+4. Extension application of Event-To-Business=Actions framework is configured with all necessary actions to be taken.
+   -   [Default Action] Calling SAP Build Process Automation - Decisions capability API to determine which business action to be taken
+   -   [Main Action] execute the business action OData API call to trigger business process in ERP systems
+   -   [Pre Action] call api to get master data required for business action api (Main Action)
+   -   [Post Action] After business action is executed, call Azure IOT device api to update it's status.

-5. Extension application executes the business actions.
+6. Extension application executes the business actions.

-6. For this sample application, based on the fill level of waste container/silo a new Purchase Order Requisition is created in SAP S/4HANA.
+7. In today's hand-on session, Based on the fill level of waste container/silo a new Purchase Order Requisition is created in SAP S/4HANA.
+   -   Simulate a Waste Container device in IOT Azure central which constantly generates events.
+   -   Set up a rule which identifies when waste container is close to filled and forwards the event to Advanced Event Mesh uisng detinations in Azure IOT Central.
+   -   Advanced Event Mesh triggers the webhook to forward the event to Events-to-Business-Actions framework.
+   -   Events-to-Business-Actions-Framework will first identify that a Purchase Requisition needs to be created in SAP S/4 HANA using Decisions from SAP Build Process Automation and then creates a Purchase Requisition.
+Once purchase requisitionn is created, it also update the Waste Container device status on Azure IOT Central.

+**To Be Updated]**

 ## Table of Contents